spiral/docs/odm/scaffolding.md

 }
 ```

+> Use command option -s to automatically generate repository class.

 As in case with ORM you have to update your schema to register class: `spiral odm:schema`.

 > Run `spiral odm:schema -i` to automatically add all requested mongo indexes.